djnsty23/winclean/QUICK_START.md

 - Cortana disable (if you use voice commands)
 - Windows Search to Manual (may slow file searches)
 - Hibernation disable (if you use hibernate feature)
-- Component Store cleanup (WinSxS - takes 5-10 minutes)
+- Component Store cleanup (WinSxS - takes 5-10 minutes, but can be scheduled)

 ---